11cafe/comfyui-workspace-manager/README.md

 It is recommended to do git clone than downloading zip folder, because you can get latest updates by `git pull`!

 ## Features

+- 🔁Effortlessly switch between different workflows in your workspace.
+1click open workflow in new browser tab.
+- [new!]
+1click install models from civitai to models/ folder, automatic detect and install missing models for workflow
+- 🗂️Organize workflows with folders, 🏷️tags
+- 🤏**Drag and drop** to insert subworkflows into current flow.
+- 📂Saves all your workflows in a single folder (by default under `/ComfyUI/my_workflows`), customize this location in Settings
+- 🖼️Gallery and thumbnail: Every image/video you generate will be saved in the gallery of the current workflow.
+You can set any image in the gallery as the cover photo of the workflow
+- 🕛**Version control** of workflow, never lose any changes (Everytime you press save, it will log a new version in history. you can easily revert back to any versions like git)
+- **Bulk import/export** workflows into your workspace or select all to download into .zip
+- 📑Quickly duplicate flow in right-click menu
+- cloud sync & backup workspace so you will never lose your data (Upcoming!)
+- One-click share workflow (Upcoming!)

 ### v1.7
 open workflow in new tab, 1click model install from civitai, automatic install missing models for workflow, view image gen metadata in gallery (prompt, sampler, models used).